-Option 1, with this option we are going into the countryside and experience some Australian pioneer history at Timbertown.
-After experiencing what Timbertown has to offer we travel to a maze and a vineyard.
-If you are going to do some wine tasting remember you have to ride back to the hotel.
+Option 1, with this option, we are going into the countryside and experiencing some Australian pioneer history at Timbertown.
+After experiencing what Timbertown offers, we travel to a maze and a vineyard.
+If you are going to do some wine tasting, remember you have to ride back to the hotel.
 Please note: entry fees are at your expense.

 Day 5 Port Macquarie Optional Ride 2 (Approx. 187 kms or 115 miles / 3.5 hours riding)

-Option 2, with this option we head further north lots of scenery combined with some war history, you may even see some kangaroos at one of the sites.
-Some enjoyable back roads on this one as head to Crescent Heads and then Trial Bay Gaol.
-After exploring the Gaol we head to Smoky Cape Lookout for another view of the coastline before heading back down the Pacific Highway to Port Macquarie.
+Option 2, with this option, we head further north with lots of scenery combined with some war history; there are some enjoyable back roads on this tour as we head to Crescent Heads and then Trial Bay Gaol, where we may even see some kangaroos.
+After exploring the Gaol, we head to Smoky Cape Lookout for another view of the coastline before heading back down the Pacific Highway to Port Macquarie.
 Please note: entry fees are at your expense.

 Day 6 Port Macquarie – Tamworth (Approx. 330 kms or 205 miles / 5.5 hours riding)

 An early start as we have a big day’s ride ahead of us.
-After breakfast and checking out we will leave the Pacific Coast behind and climb the Great Dividing Range.
-The Oxley Highway (named after the Australian explorer, John Oxley) is a great riding road for those who like their roads twisty.
+After breakfast and checking out, we will leave the Pacific Coast behind and climb the Great Dividing Range.
+The Oxley Highway (named after the Australian explorer, John Oxley) is a great riding road for those who like twisty roads.
 What better way to climb a mountain?
 We will stop at Ginger’s Creek for a break before heading to the Aspley Falls.
-The Aspley Falls are amazing as they appear to be in the middle of nowhere.
-After a walk and some photos and / or videos, we ride to the next town of Walcha.
-We will have a break here before heading further west to Bendemeer and the New England Highway.
+The Aspley Falls are incredible as they appear to be in the middle of nowhere.
+After a walk and some photos and videos, we ride to the next town of Walcha.
+We will break here before heading further west to Bendemeer and the New England Highway.
 It’s a highway run to Tamworth for our selected overnight accommodation and a visit to one man’s private motorcycle collection.
-There are over 200 motorcycles in his collection but the museum can only hold 50.
+There are over 200 motorcycles in his collection, but the museum can only hold 50.
 We are sure you will not be disappointed with not seeing the other 150.
 (Meals: B)

 Day 7 Tamworth – Mudgee (Approx. 346 kms or 215 miles / 4.5 hours riding)